Company number: 02423219

 “Distribution Category” means the categories of ERA Membership referred to in the Distribution Policy.

-“Distribution Policy” means the document setting out the general policy of the Agency with respect to the distribution of amounts due to Members and the general policy on deductions from rights revenue and on any income arising from investment of rights revenue, as this may be varied by the Members of the Agency in accordance with the Constitution, or varied following application of, and in accordance with, the Dispute Resolution Procedures, and which is published on the Agency’s website.
+“Distribution Policy” means the document setting out the general policy of the Agency with respect to the distribution of amounts due to Members and the general policy on deductions from rights revenue and on any income arising from investment of rights revenue, as this may be varied by the Members of the Agency in accordance with the Constitution, or varied following application of, and in accordance with, the Dispute Resolution Procedure, and which is published on the Agency’s website.

 “EC Directive 2014/26/EU” means Directive 2014/26/EU of the European Parliament and of the Council of 26 February 2014 on collective management of copyright and related rights and multi-territorial licensing of rights in musical works for online use in the internal market.